-Six Ways to say /t/ in English
+Six ways to pronounce /t/ in English

 If I asked you to pronounce the letter /t/, you would probably say it as in the word "town".
 Most likely you would “aspirate” it (release air).
-What most of us don't realize is that there are five different ways we pronounce /t/ in American English!
+What most of us don't realize is that there are six different ways we pronounce /t/ in American English!

 To say any variation of /t/, the tip of your tongue should touch the gum ridge, the bump just behind your top teeth.